-High school students from across Northeast Ohio are invited to participate in all on-site City Club Forums.
-Often the questions posed by students are among the most pointed and resonant questions.
-Over 30,000 students have participated in the Student Program since its inception more than 30 years ago.
+Over 30,000 students have participated in the Student Participation Program since its inception more than 30 years ago.

 All on-site forums are open to students for free and include lunch.
-The Forums begin at 12:30 p.m. and conclude at 1:30 p.m.
-For more information or to bring your class, contact Julia Wang at firstname.lastname@example.org or 216-621-0082.
+The forums begin at 12:00 p.m. and conclude at 1:30 p.m.

 For over two decades, the City Club has hosted the annual High School Debate Championships.
 While most high school students are watching basketball finals and preparing for spring break, these enterprising students prepare for the High School Debate Championships, as well as for state and national competitions.
 The City Club gives them the opportunity to show off their skills.
 Every year, the top two area high school debaters square off in a classic "Lincoln-Douglas" style debate at a Friday Forum.
 This gives the debaters the opportunity to compete not only for the judges and the audience in the room, but also for our radio and television audiences.
 Debate teams from across Northeast Ohio are invited to attend as guests of the City Club and BakerHostetler.